Log45/Fencing-Judge-AI/README.md

 5/16/23
 - Project folder has been created, I'm beginning to research the best classification models for CV in PyTorch (https://pytorch.org/vision/stable/models.html)
-- While I figure out which model to use, I'm going to continue following and hopefully finish Daniel Burke's PyTorch course. (https://www.youtube.com/watch?v=V_xro1bcAuA&t=32243s)
+- While I figure out which model to use, I'm going to continue following and hopefully finish Daniel Bourke's PyTorch course. (https://www.youtube.com/watch?v=V_xro1bcAuA&t=32243s)
 - In order to save A LOT of time, I'm also pursuing a method to automatically cut videos to be a viable piece of data.
     - To better develop this dataset, I am using pytube to download videos from youtube (code gotten from https://www.freecodecamp.org/news/python-program-to-download-youtube-videos/)
         - pytube seems like it will work (though downloads seem pretty slow), but I keep running into an age-restriction issue even when I am signed into YouTube